The Coton de Tulear dog puppy is a rare and adorable breed that originated on the island of Madagascar.

 To get the most out of training sessions, remember to make them fun and engaging.
 If your Coton gets bored, they'll quickly lose interest in what you're teaching them.

-On a similar theme: Will Shiba Inu Reach 1 Dollar
+Consider reading: Shiba Inu 1 Dollar

 Here are some key tips to keep in mind when training your Coton de Tulear: